cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-22-my-ultimate-terminal-customizations-for-macos.md

 published: true
 ---

-There is a mystical belief that top-class software developers can do the job without abandoning the terminal.
+There is a common belief that top-class software developers can do their job without ever abandoning the terminal.
 I think this is true to some extent.
-It is impossible to become an **outstanding software developer** without knowing how to get the most out of the terminal.
+It is impossible to become an outstanding software developer without knowing how to get the most out of the terminal.
-A good way to go is treating the [Unix shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) as a very good friend.[^1] This about the terminal as the bar where you go with your friend to drink and spend a good time together.
+Personally, I treat my [Unix shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) as a very good friend.[^1] And the terminal for me is the bar where I go with this friend to drink and have a good time.
-I ~~mostly~~ prefer drinking with civilized friends,[^2] so I try to make the best of it.
+As I ~~mostly~~ prefer drinking with civilized friends in civilized places,[^2] I try to stay at the bar that is as cozy as possible.
-This blog post is a how-to guide for you (and my future self) to help them get appropriately dressed when we meet at the bar.
+This blog post is a how-to guide for you (and my future self) to configure the terminal in a way so that we will enjoy every command typed on it.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2022/cheers_ascii.jpg alt:"ASCII art displayed on my terminal" %}
   <figcaption class="stroke">
     &#169; Cheers!
 ASCII art displayed on my terminal.
-You can get it installing <a href="https://github.com/TheZoraiz/ascii-image-converter">ascii-image-converter</a> and running the command: <code class="language-bash highlighter-rouge">ascii-image-converter -C https://cesarsotovalero.net/img/posts/2022/cheers.jpg</code>.
+Try it installing <a href="https://github.com/TheZoraiz/ascii-image-converter">ascii-image-converter</a> and executing the command: <code class="language-bash highlighter-rouge">ascii-image-converter -C http://tinyurl.com/3jez5whs</code>.
   </figcaption>
 </figure>